abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 • **ES6**: Use `arrow functions`

 ### Bind(): assigning a different "this" object when in an undesired context.
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind

-#### Return value: A new, bound function with the specified "this" value.
+> Return value: A new, bound function with the specified "this" value.

+> Call and apply are some of the most common functions in JavaScript.
+Mozilla says that "while bind() does a [[ construct ]], apply() and call() do a [[ call ]]."
+That's why we are grouping call and apply together below, and bind separately here; the nature of the return value.

 The bind() method creates a new bound function.
 When that function is invoked, that function has its `this` keyword set to the